Protecting our clients and residents

 Australian Government information for older Australians is available here.

 Engaging with our retirement village residents, enhanced protective measures are also in place across all our communities.
+Based on state government road maps to recovery, village activities will recommence and community facilities reopen under a staged approach.

 To protect our retirement villages, we are asking residents and visitors to assist by supporting measures including: